hwansysgit/deskew/Readme.md

 There are binaries built for these platforms (located in Bin folder):
 Win64 (`deskew.exe`), Win32 (`deskew32.exe`), Linux 64bit (`deskew`), macOS (`deskew-mac`), Linux ARMv7 (`deskew-arm`).

-GUI frontend for this CLI tool is available as well (Windows, Linux, and macOS), see [GUI's Readme](Gui/Readme.md).
+GUI frontend for this CLI tool is available as well (Windows, Linux, and macOS).

 License: MPL 2.0